Contact Us | Email: AAC-DMC@du.edu | 303-871-3670

 The procedure for printing from the Digital Media Center’s 3D printers is as follows:

 - It is required for 3D Printing Technicians to go over design elements and inspect the 3D model to ensure that it can be printed.

 - Creating a new 3D model requires an advanced knowledge of 3D modeling software products.
 Video tutorials that accompany CAD programs can be of assistance.

 - Any 3D drafting software may be used to create a design as long as the file can be saved in .stl, .obj, or .thing file format.
-The Digital Media Center currently offers Blender and Google Sketchup for 3D modeling.
+The Digital Media Center currently offers Blender and Google Sketchup on the computers in our lab for 3D modeling.

 - Digital designs are also available from various file-sharing databases such as Thingiverse.com.

 Submitting a design for printing